IRNAS/arribada-pmp/README.md

 src="/pics/IMG_20180122_102009.jpg"  width="400px" height="300px"></span>

 Connect the solar panels to the camera case.
-Use the supplied extension cables if neccesary.
+Use the supplied extension cables if necessary.

 <img